All Episodes

 Half my brain tied behind my back.

-If you want to go the email route, rush at EIB net.com, Dawn Really rolling her eyes on the other side of the glass.
+If you want to go to the email route, rush at EIBnet.com, Dawn Realay rolling her eyes on the other side of the glass.

-Muslim religious leaders have accused Pope Benedict the 16th of quoting anti-Islamic remarks during a speech at a German university this week, questioning the concept of the holy war.
+Muslim religious leaders have accused Pope Benedict XVI of quoting anti-Islamic remarks during a speech at a German university this week, questioning the concept of the Holy War.

-A senior Pakistani Islamic scholar, Javed Ahmed Gamdi, said that jihad was not about spreading Islam with the sword.
+A senior Pakistani Islamic scholar, Javed Ahmed Ghamdi, said that jihad was not about spreading Islam with the sword.

 Turkey's top religious official asked for an apology for the hostile words.

-An Indian administered in Indian administered Kashmir, police seized copies of newspapers which reported to Pope's comments to prevent any tension.
+An Indian-administered, in Indian-administered Kashmir, police seized copies of newspapers which reported a Pope's comments to prevent any tension.

 A Vatican spokesman said he didn't believe the Pope's comments were meant as a harsh criticism of Islam.

-Stressing that they were not his words, the Pope quoted Emperor Manuel II Petiogos of Byzantine, the Orthodox Christian Empire, which had its capital in what is now the Turkish city of Istanbul.
+Stressing that they were not his words, the Pope quoted Emperor Manuel II Pediogos of Byzantine, the Orthodox Christian Empire, which had its capital in what is now the Turkish city of Istanbul.

 Try this again.